-Our firm is frequently asked to collect out of state judgments in Florida.
+Our firm is frequently asked to collect and domesticate out of state judgments in Florida.
 Debtors often move to Florida from other states when faced with a Judgment due to the unlimited homestead exception in Florida.
 An out of state judgment is considered a “foreign” judgment in Florida.
 The Full Faith and Credit Clause of the United States Constitution requires each state to recognize the judgments of the other states except in very limited circumstances.

 Florida has adopted the Revised Uniform Enforcement of Foreign Judgment Act.
 The Florida enforcement of Foreign Judgments Act (FEFJA) requires the creditor to file an affidavit containing certain information in order to recognize the judgment in Florida.
 Errors in the filing of these affidavits can result in challenges to the filing.
 To file the judgment in Florida a lawsuit a case must be filed in the County where the debtor is located.
 The filing must include a certified copy of the original judgment along with an affidavit.
 The Affidavit must contain the name, social security number, if known, and the last known post office address of the judgment debtor and of the judgment creditor.
 The clerk will then send notice to the debtor.
 Our firm also routinely also sends a notice to the debtor.
 The debtor has thirty days to challenge the judgment.

 REASONS FOR NON-RECOGNITION OF A FOREIGN JUDGMENT IN FLORIDA